RLOpensource/tensorflow_RL/README.md

 # This Repository is Reinforcement Learning Agent FrameWork

-This repository is designed to provide an easy deeo reinforcement learning framework for those studying deep reinforcement learning.
+This repository is designed to provide an easy demo reinforcement learning framework for those studying deep reinforcement learning.

 This framework is based on a tensorflow, and you can use it if you want to import the model you want into model.py.